milgra/zenmusic/README.md

 pkg install sdl2 ffmpeg opengl gmake clang-format hook clang-format and gmake to file save hook

+how to delete a song : just delete it from the file system, zen music will clear it up from the lib after restart

+how to remote control : send 0 for play/pause, 1 for prev song, 2 for next song to localhost:732

 libraries used :

 FFMPEG / media parsing